Vini901/Hackerearth/README.md

-# Hackerearth
-Predict the cost to ship the sculptures
+#Predict the cost to ship the sculptures

 It can be difficult to navigate the logistics when it comes to buying art.
 These include, but are not limited to, the following: